openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 ## Channels

-Channels are seperated in groups
+Channels are separated in groups

 ### Range